HelmyBlub/chatSim/tasks.md

         - citizen should not always know stuff was stolen.
 So they need to memorize and when checking inventory realize its missing
     - fist fight
         - if someone steals and is found out
+- citizen can ask other citizen for food if starving
 - more images:
     - dog:
         - starving dog => thin dog